 Tyrone Lebon for British Vogue

 In order to succeed in the industry, it’s vital to stay informed.
-Whether it’s Balenciaga, JW Anderson or Rejina Pyo, follow the brands you love on social media, and stay curious about new labels rising the ranks.
-Watch shows in real time, consume as much content as you can on industry sites like The Business of Fashion and Vogue Business – and have opinions.
+Whether it’s Balenciaga, JW Anderson or Rejina Pyo, follow the brands you love on social media and stay curious about emerging new labels.
+Watch fashion shows in real time, read as much as you can on industry sites such as The Business of Fashion and Vogue Business – and have opinions.

 We’re all different – and in fashion, that’s a great thing.
 As there are such a wide variety of roles within the industry, employers are seeking an equally wide variety of skills.

-That said, digital, video and social media skills are always sought after, plus more general ones like adaptability, communication, problem solving, and ability to work in a team.
+That said, digital, video and social media skills are always sought after, in addition to more general ones such as adaptability, communication, problem-solving, and the ability to work in a team.
 Our courses can help you brush up on new skills.

 Connections matter.
-As with all Condé Nast College courses, our Fashion Business course provides students with direct access to the industry, including to high profile speakers.
+As with all Condé Nast College courses, our Fashion Business course provides students with direct access to the industry, including high-profile speakers.

-Whether it’s a paid internship or your own projects, experience is key to getting your foot in the door.
-Keep an eye open for opportunities on job listings sites, and work your network.
+Whether it’s a paid internship or your own project, experience is key to getting your foot in the door.
+Keep an eye open for opportunities on job-listings sites, and don't be afraid to network.

-When it comes to securing roles, Condé Nast College students have access to our careers experts, who can offer skills training, support and guidance on all aspects of securing that dream job.
+Our careers experts can offer skills-training, support and guidance on all aspects of securing that dream job.